 Find Sex Offenders Nearby

 Interested parties can utilize the Oklahoma DOC’s Oklahoma Sex Offender Registry.
-There are four search types: basic, appearance, offense, and map:
+There are four search types: basic, appearance, offense, and map, as outlined below.

-• Offense: Locate offender by type of sexual offense and whether it was aggravated or habitual
+- Offense: Locate the offender by type of sexual offense and whether it was aggravated or habitual

 The Oklahoma SBI offers a Sex Offender search through CHIRP, but it costs $2.00 per search.